- Jesus preaches Naaman and the widow of Zarephath

 The Mosaic Law was a shadow of the things to come

-The law was put in place through by angles through an intermediary which is more than one entity, where God is one.
-(Gal 3:21) When there was a change in the priesthood, there is necessarily a change in the law as well.
+The law was put in place by angels through an intermediary which is more than one entity, where God is one.
+(Gal 3:19) When there is a change in the priesthood, there is necessarily a change in the law as well.
 (Heb 7:12) Priests who operate according to the law serve a copy and shadow of the heavenly things.
 (Heb 8:5) Christ has obtained a ministry that is as much more excellent than the old as the covenant he mediates is better, since it is enacted on better promises.
 (Heb 8:6) It is evident that the law was inadequate in the Lord declaring, “The days are coming when I will establish a new covenant with the house of Israel and with the house of Judah, not like the covenant that I made with their fathers on the day when I took them by the hand to bring them out of the land of Egypt.”
 (Heb 8:8-9) On one hand, a former commandment is set aside because of its weakness and uselessness (for the law made nothing perfect), on the other hand, a better hope is introduced through which we are reconciled to God.
 (Heb 7:18-19)

 The Holy Spirit indicates that the way into the holy places is not yet opened as long as the first section of preparation (symbolic for the present age) is still standing.
-(Heb 9:1-9) Under the first covenant, gifts and sacrifices are offered that cannot perfect the conscience of the worshiper but deal only with food and drink and various washings, regulations for the body imposed until the time of reformation.
-(Heb 9:9-10) The law has but a shadow of the good things to come instead of the true form of these realities.
+(Heb 9:8) Under the first covenant, gifts and sacrifices are offered that cannot perfect the conscience of the worshiper but deal only with food and drink and various washings, regulations for the body imposed until the time of reformation.
+(Heb 9:9-10) The law was but a shadow of the good things to come instead of the true form of these realities.
 (Heb 10:1) When Christ came into the world, he said, “Sacrifices and offerings you have not desired, but a body have you prepared for me.”
 (Heb 10:5) When he said, “Behold, I have come to do your will, O God, as it is written of me in the scroll of the book,” he does away with the first order to establish the second.
 (Heb 10:7-9) And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.
 (Heb 10:10) Therefore let no one pass judgement on you in questions of food and drink, or with regard to a festival or a new moon or a Sabbath.
 (Col 2:16) These are a shadow of the things to come, but the substance belongs to Christ.
 (Col 2:18)

 The law applies as long as one lives.
 (Rom 7:1) When one dies, they are released from the law.
 (Rom 7:2-3) Likewise, those who are part of the body of Christ have died to the law, so that they may belong to another and bear fruit for God.
 (Rom 7:4) In the flesh, our sinful passions, aroused by the law, were at work in our members to bear fruit for death.
 (Rom 7:5) But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code.
 (Rom 7:6) The ministry of death, carved in letter on stone came with glory which is now being ended.
 (2Cor 3:7) The ministry of the Spirit now has even more glory.
 (2Cor 3:8) For if there was glory in the ministry of condemnation, the ministry of righteousness must far exceed it in glory.
 (2Cor 3:9) The law that once had glory has come to have no glory at all, compared to the glory that surpasses it.
 (2Cor 3:10) For if what was being brought to an end came with glory, much more what is permanent.
-(2Cor 3:11) Those with hardened minds, to this day, whenever the law of Moses is read, a veil lies over their hearts (2Cor 3:13-15) Where the Spirit of the Lord is there is liberty and when one turns to the Lord, who is the Spirit, the veil is removed.
+(2Cor 3:11) Those with hardened minds, to this day, whenever the law of Moses is read, a veil lies over their hearts.
+(2Cor 3:13-15) Where the Spirit of the Lord is there is liberty and when one turns to the Lord, who is the Spirit, the veil is removed.
 (2Cor 3:16-18) With unveiled face, through beholding the glory of the Lord, we are being transformed into the same image from one degree of glory to another (2Cor 3:18)

 Jesus is the new mediator and lawgiver worthy of more esteem than Moses

 Moses himself prophesied of Christ saying “The lord God will raise up for you a prophet like me from your brothers – it is to him you shall listen.”
-(Deut 18:15) In saying this Moses made it the clear the one who was to come was to be a greater authority than he was while Peter also added, “It shall be that every soul who does not listen to that prophet shall be destroyed from the people.”
+(Deut 18:15) In saying this Moses made it clear the one who was to come was to be a greater authority than he was, while Peter also added, “It shall be that every soul who does not listen to that prophet shall be destroyed from the people.”
 (Acts 3:23) Peter declared to all the house of Israel in no uncertain terms that God has made Jesus both Lord and Christ.
 (Acts 2:36) In further recognizing Jesus as the principal authority, Peter proclaimed that God exalted him at his right hand as leader and savior, to give repentance to Israel and forgiveness of sins.
 (Acts 5:31).
 Jesus is the apostle (messenger) and high priest (mediator) of our confession.
 (Heb 3:1) For Jesus has been counted worthy of more glory than Moses.
 (Heb 3:3) Moses was faithful in all God’s house as a servant, to testify to the things that were to be spoken later.
 (Heb 3:5) Now Christ is faithful over God’s house as a son, and we are his house.
 (Heb 3:6) Because God made an oath to Christ, that he was a priest forever and would not change his mind – this makes Jesus the guarantor of a better covenant.
 (Heb 7:21-22)